Credit: Diana Rey

 "It is agile, innovative and relatively low in its environmental and natural resource impacts."

 The hope is that this initial research will spark further in-depth study and ultimately have some impact on progress towards the UN’s SDGs and the achievement of the 2030 Agenda.

-This project is undertaken by the PEC International Council and supported by the British Council.
-The PEC International Council is a network of leading policy and creative economy practitioners from across the world.
-The group is convened by The British Council and is an international advisory body to the Creative Industries Policy and Evidence Centre (PEC), which is led by Nesta.
+This project is undertaken by the PEC Global Creative Economy Council and supported by the British Council.
+The PEC Global Creative Economy Council is a network of leading policy and creative economy practitioners from across the world.
+The group is convened by The British Council and is an international advisory body to the Creative Industries Policy and Evidence Centre (PEC), which is led by Newcastle University with the RSA.
 This project was also supported by Oxford Brookes University.

 Read the full report here.